Water Leak Detection

 TraceTek Technology: A longstanding industry standard

-Our primary technology choice for these installations is TraceTek, initially developed by Raychem in the early 1980s, and subsequently enhanced by Tyco Thermal Controls, Pentair, and now nVent.
+Our primary technology choice for these installations is TraceTek, initially developed by Raychem in the early 1980s, and subsequently enhanced by Tyco Thermal Controls, Pentair, nVent and now recently Chemelex.
 TraceTek has achieved worldwide recognition as the industry standard for detecting and preventing liquid media leaks in diverse and challenging environments.
+A number of global players like Google, Microsoft, Facebook, Stack and Orange are all taking advantage of the TraceTek technology in their facilities accross the Nordic countries.

 Why TraceTek prevails among competing solutions